How to Grow the String of Dolphins Plant

 They prefer not to dry out completely, which often means weekly watering in the summer and less frequently in the winter.

-Regardless of how frequently you water them, we recommend using the “soak and dry” or “dunk and soak” methods, which are explained in detail in our complete guide to watering succulents.
+Regardless of how frequently you water them, we recommend using the “soak and dry” or “dunk and soak” methods.

 When you water, be careful not to get any more water on the leaves than necessary as they can rot.
 This can be easy with a sparse plant, but a healthy plant with a full crown dense with leaves makes it more difficult.
 In those cases, stick with the “dunk and soak” method.

-Over the winter, continue to water the plant as needed, when the top of the soil dries out.
-Not before, and not long after that.
+Over the winter, water the plant as needed when the top of the soil dries out.
+Not before and not long after that.
 Just keep in mind that whether or not it goes dormant, it will not need as frequent watering in the winter.

 Fertilizer and Maintenance